gustavofernandezlembert/Gustavo-Fernandez/README.md

 ## Summary

-Experienced Telecom Engineer specializing in wireless communications (RF/RAN) with a strong focus on 5G RF/ RAN network optimization, design, rollout, KPI, and quality assurance.
-With over 10 years of professional experience, I am well-versed in 3GPP standards, RAN architecture, signaling, and operation.
-I possess Data Science and Analytics skills, enabling me to extract valuable insights from telecom data and deliver data-driven solutions.
+Telecom Engineer with expertise in wireless RF/RAN network optimization, design, rollout, and quality assurance.
+Proficient in 3GPP standards, RAN architecture, and signaling.
+Skilled in Data Science and Analytics, adept at deriving insights from telecom data to drive data-driven solutions.

 ---